 The onset of spring coincides with the onset of allergy season.
-Currently in Alberta, snow mould, which is allergenic to many, is covering the ground.
-The deciduous trees (aspen, poplar) and shrubs (willows) are releasing pollen now and the coniferous trees won’t be far behind.
-Next, the grass and weeds will be blooming and releasing pollen.
-In sensitive individuals, the pollen and mould spores create an inappropriate immune response, commonly known as hay-fever.
+Currently in Alberta, deciduous trees (aspen, poplar) and shrubs (willows) are releasing pollen now and the coniferous trees are close behind.
+Next, the grass and weeds will be blooming and releasing their pollen.
+In sensitive individuals (aka = moi), the pollen and mould spores create an inappropriate immune response, commonly known as hay-fever.

 Your body thinks it is under attack by a foreign invader, so it triggers a defence response.